VIC.GOV.AU | Policy and Advisory Library

 • roles and responsibilities of the school program lead

-• entering into a licence agreement with the partnering medical clinic
+• school council responsibility for entering into a licence agreement with the partnering medical centre

 • The consent and confidentiality requirements for students participating in the program are set out in the Guidance tab.